knospe/iwasawa/README.md

 # Iwasawa

-*Work in progress by Daniel Delbourgo and Heiko Knospe*
+*On Iwasawa* $\lambda$*-invariants for abelian number fields and random matrix heuristics* - preprint by Daniel Delbourgo and Heiko Knospe

 This respository contains SageMath code for computing p-adic L-functions, Iwasawa power series and $\lambda$-invariants.